biolab/orange2/docs/reference/rst/Orange.classification.rst

 -------------------

-The classification module also contains a classifier that always predicts a constant value regardless of given data instances.
-This classifier is constructed by different learners such as :obj:`~Orange.classification.majority.MajorityLearner`, and by some other methods.
+The classification module also contains a classifier that always predicts the same value.
+This classifier is constructed by different learners such as :obj:`~Orange.classification.majority.MajorityLearner`, and also by some other methods.

 .. class:: ConstantClassifier